 Sciatica pain symptoms:

-Pain that begins in your back or buttock and moves down your leg and may move into the foot.
+Pain begins in your back or buttock and moves down your leg, and may move into the foot.
 Weakness, tingling, or numbness in the leg may also occur.

-Sitting, standing for a long time, and movements that cause the spine to flex (such as knee-to-chest exercises) may make symptoms worse.
+Sitting, standing for a long time, and movements that cause the spine to flex (such as knee-to-chest exercises) may worsen symptoms.

 Degenerative Disc Disease is a general term for a condition in which the damaged intervertebral disc causes chronic pain, which… Read More